src-bin/substrate-docs/compliance/auditing.md

 You can include as many principals as you'd like in the innermost list.

-Every time you update this file, you'll need to re-run `substrate setup` and `substrate account create` for each of your service accounts.
+Every time you update this file, you'll need to re-run `substrate setup` and `substrate account update` for each of your service accounts.

 This will authorize third-party principals to `sts:AssumeRole` using the ARN of one of your Auditor roles and operate as you would there.